Tramways of Hong Kong and Shanghai

 Shanghai tramway ticket

-Picture right is a Shanghai tramways ticket from Old Shanghai.
+Picture right is a tramway ticket from Old Shanghai.
+It is from the Shanghai tramways company, in the international settlement.
 Although it is difficult to date, it is clearly from the 1930s or before.
 The ticket shows 8 possible routes (a 1931 list shows 11 routes so it probably from the 1920s).
 This ticket was punched for route 5, “Railway station to West Gate Via Boundry, North Chekiang, Chekiang, Hoopeh and Rue Hue”.

 Along with the tramways, the Shanghai Electric Construction Company also built a network of “Trackless trolleys” in the 1930s.
 Shanghai also had a competing bus network, green double-decker vehicles very similar to the ones used in Britain and in Hong Kong.
 They were operated by the China General Omnibus Company.